animo/minor-blockchain-2020/docs/week-3/expanding-by-interacting-with-other-contracts-and-blockchains.md

-# Week 2: Expanding By Interacting With Other Contracts And Blockchains
+# Week 3: Expanding By Interacting With Other Contracts And Blockchains

-## Smart Contracts: Usability
+## Decentralized Development: Examples

+Some popular dApps....

-Last week we considered the basic uses of smart contracts and mentioned the potential they have in the real world.
+Previously we considered the basic uses of smart contracts and mentioned the potential they have in the real world.
 To build on that, this week we'll discuss several use cases.

-TODO
+TODO: Add some real world use cases

+- ethereia?
+- gnosis?

 ## Ethereum: Accounts, Gas And Ether